mmelkowski/radio_pulmo/README.md

 ## Project Conclusion

 The EfficientNetB4 model was chosen for its performance.
-On data including only the lung area 92% accuracy was obtained.
+On data including only the lung area, 92% accuracy was obtained.

 ## Project Usage

 The project was developed using Jupyter Notebook for exploratory data analysis and to facilitate experimentation with various frameworks and models.

 The src folder is structured as a Python module, although the main scripts are intended to be executed directly via the command line interface (CLI).

+## Building the environment

+The file `requirements.txt` will contain the necessary modules for this project.
+It can be used to build your environment with your prefered method ([conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/), ...).

 ## Using the Scripts